 Students are welcome to pick fruit from any of the trees on the main campus and treat themselves to pomegranates, oranges and kumquats.

 Find groceries, grab-n-go food items and basic household supplies here.
 The store is open daily, though hours may change quarterly.
 Check the website for current hours.

 The 3-acre space includes a community garden, row crops, a Valencia orchard and a greenhouse area where members of the UCR community can grow fresh produce.
 Some of the fruits and vegetables grown are given to R'Pantry.
 Students are welcome to pick fruits and vegetables for free, and are invited to help harvest or plant new crops.

 Thursday, 3–7 p.m.

 Through this Community Supported Agriculture (CSA) Program, students can get fresh seasonal fruits, vegetables and herbs straight from local farms.
 Participants subscribe to UCR FarmShare and pick up their produce weekly at the Farmers Market.

 Monday/Wednesday, 10 a.m.–3 p.m.; Tuesday/Thursday, 10 a.m.–1 p.m.
 (Closed Friday)

 9000 Arlington Ave., No. 112, Riverside

 Students, families and the homeless can access emergency assistance from the organization, including free food boxes (limit of six times per year), clothing and referrals to social services.
+Free produce is offered to the first 10 visitors (first-come, first-served basis) on Monday/Wednesday.
 To qualify, you must bring a picture ID, proof of income and proof of address.

 4070 Jackson St., Riverside